Gruppio/Sonoff-Homekit/README.md

 The implementation use Apple provided specifications for developers, so it is a stable and supported software and it will keep working for a long time.

+Now you finally can have a HomeKit devices without spending a lot of money!

 ## Instructions

 ### Flash the Sonoff